 Please note that the Performance Schedule should cover three distinct budget periods - Phase I (typically 9 months) and Phase II (Year 1 and Year 2; up to 12 months each).
 The Phase I budget period may be less than, but no longer than 9 months.
 Due to the nature of the Fast-Track program, the DOE will not grant any no-cost extensions of work during the Phase I budget period.
-Funding for the 2nd and 3rd budget periods of Phase II will be contingent on the demonstration of adequate progress as described in the required continuation reports submitted following the Phase I and Phase II, Year 1 budget periods, evaluation of DOE programmatic priorities, and the availability of funds.
+Funding for the 2nd and 3rd budget periods of Phase II will be contingent on the demonstration of adequate progress as described in the required continuation reports which must be submitted two months prior to the end of the Phase I and Phase II, Year 1 budget periods and be evaluated against DOE programmatic priorities and the availability of funds.
 Please state in this section if the project will be completed in less than 33 months.
 Briefly describe the important milestones to be achieved in each budget period and the estimated amount of time for completing each task described in the Work Plan.

-(d) Facilities/Equipment
+4. Facilities/Equipment